 Mark has played professionally for over 45 years in various combos, club bands, show bands and big bands.
 He has also served as an adjudicator at a number of Music Festivals.
 Now retired, Mark still finds time to play the occasional gig, enjoy the camaraderie of the Moonliters, and enjoy his passion for fly fishing.

-Helen has been playing saxophone since she was 12 years old.
-She has played in a wide variety of musical settings including: rock, blues, R&B, jazz, Latin, concert, dance, and swing bands, as well as sax ensembles, pit orchestras, and small combos.
+Helen has played in a wide variety of musical settings including: rock, blues, R&B, jazz, Latin, concert, dance, and swing bands, as well as sax ensembles, pit orchestras, and small combos.
 Helen has also done studio and solo work.